-Renowned the world over, Tioman Island is today every bit as breathtaking as it was 30 years ago when it first appeared on the radar of tourists with a penchant for out of the way pristine beaches, gin-clear seas, multi-hued swatches of coral gardens and untouched jungle buzzing with wildlife, big and small.
+Renowned the world over, Tioman Island is today every bit as breathtaking as it was 30 years ago when it first appeared on the radar of tourists with a penchant for out of the way pristine beaches, gin-clear seas, spotless skies, multi-hued swatches of coral gardens and untouched jungle buzzing with wildlife, big and small.

 Initially a hang-out for budget travellers and backpackers content to stay in back-to-basic A-Frames, Tioman has over the past few years grown into a fully-fledged holiday destination paradise island, offering luxurious resort rooms for generous budgets, whilst also retaining a number of back-to-basic Robinson Crusoe set-ups for the road-less-travelled category of travelers.